Fuqua School of Business – Duke University

 Fuqua offers a traditional 2 year MBA program, which is 22 months long.

 What are the application deadlines for Fuqua's MBA program?

 The Early Action round MBA deadline is September 7, 2022.
 The Round 1 application deadline is September 26, 2022.
 The Round 2 application deadline is January 5, 2023.
 The new Round 3 deadline is February 13, 2023.
 The new Round 4 deadline is March 28, 2023.

 What percent of Fuqua MBA students are women?

-Forty-six percent of the class at Fuqua are women.
+The percentage of the class at Fuqua that are women is 45%.